E&F Services: Better invoicing & collection of user charges

 IATA is proud to have been selected by 30 different authorities around the world.
 View customers stories (pdf).

 E&F can help airlines avoid late payment penalties, reconciliation headaches, and disputes.
-As an industry association, IATA strives to ensure reasonable levels of user charges for infrastructure, and also to reduce costs for all parties involved in back-office processes.
+As an industry association, IATA strives to ensure reasonable levels of user charges for infrastructure while reducing costs for all parties involved in back-office processes.

 IATA E&F bills airlines on behalf of authorities using a standardized process.
 This means: